JrVerbiest/jrverbiest.github.io/README.md

     - Human Physiology;
     - Biology and Biochemistry of Human Systems, including Human Biotechnology;
     - Biomedical Measurements and Stimulation;
-    - Transport Phenomena in Biological systems.
+    - Transport Phenomena in Biological Systems.

   - Energy engineering:
     - Finite Elements for magnetic fields and optimisation.